 - Wired in parallel, we add each panel’s current and use the lowest voltage.

 Ideally, you want every panel’s voltage and current rating to be precisely the same to maximize your output.
-Otherwise, you will experience some losses.

 Can You Step On A Flexible Solar Panel?